 EBOOK AND AUDIO EDITIONS

 Ebook editions are being released by Yale for every new history title.
 The back catalogue is also being digitised.
 Ebooks are not released simultaneously in the USA and Britain.
-The two territories are treated differently.
-It suits the publishing industry to do this but it denies customers in the unserved locations the ability to purchase a legitimate product.
 Most English Monarchs titles are now available digitally.
 (See the book bage herein for a title of your interest).
 Yale lists the ebook varieties it offers.
 Please note that only the Kindle versions have been researched for these pages.

 Audiobooks are being published by , under licence from Yale, for download and on CD.
 At the end of 2019 this format is available for the Yale books Matilda, Philip II, and Richard III (by Michael Hicks).
 None of these are in the series, but expect this list to grow in time.
 See the books' pages on this site for the links to buy the ebooks in these digital formats.

 ◀ or ►